-Executive Assistant to the Vice President for Student Affairs Lawson-Fulton Student Center, Suite 200, ext.
-2311
+Executive Assistant to the Vice President for Student Affairs Lawson-Fulton Student Center, Lower Level, ext.
+2311, email: health@hiu.edu

 The Department of Student Affairs serves as the location for health and medical service information.
 The Residence Life Staff can assist resident students with minor first aid needs, but all students requiring additional care will be referred to off-campus medical care providers.